microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fvk-t-shift N M``, similar to ``-fvk-b-shift``, but for t-type registers.
 - ``-fvk-s-shift N M``, similar to ``-fvk-b-shift``, but for s-type registers.
 - ``-fvk-u-shift N M``, similar to ``-fvk-b-shift``, but for u-type registers.
-- ``-fvk-ignore-unused-resources``: Avoids emitting SPIR-V code for resources defined but not statically referenced by the call tree of the entry point in question.
 - ``-fvk-use-gl-layout``: Uses strict OpenGL ``std140``/``std430``
   layout rules for resources.
 - ``-fvk-use-dx-layout``: Uses DirectX layout rules for resources.